Investment casting: Applications

 Unveiling the titanium integral space bus satellite by Planetary Resources in February 2014.
 The sacrificial mould for the investment casting was 3D-printed with integral cable routing and toroidal propellant tank.
 From left: Peter Diamandis, Chris Lewicki, and Steve Jurvetson.

 Investment casting is used in the aerospace and power generation industries to produce turbine blades with complex shapes or cooling systems.
 Blades produced by investment casting can include single-crystal (SX), directionally solidified (DS), or conventional equiaxed blades.

 Investment casting is also widely used by firearms manufacturers to fabricate firearm receivers, triggers, hammers, and other precision parts at low cost.

 Karsten Solheim famously revolutionized golf club design through his company PING by incorporating investment casting for the first time for clubheads.
 Quickly the process became an industry standard to allow weight distribution around the perimeter of the clubhead.

+Investment casting is widely used in the pump and valve industry, where components must operate reliably under high pressure, corrosive environments, and extreme temperatures.
+The oil and gas industry, chemical processing, water treatment, power generation, and marine sectors use investment-cast pump impellers, valve bodies, and other fluid control components.
+The near-net-shape capability of investment casting reduces machining requirements and produces smooth internal surfaces that improve hydraulic efficiency.

-Other industries that use standard investment-cast parts include military, aerospace, medical, jewelry, airline, automotive and golf clubs especially since the start of 3D printing technology.
+Other industries that use investment-cast parts include military, medical devices, jewelry, automotive, and consumer electronics.